The most authentic homestay Sapa has to offer

 I am still friends with Bau and her family, and I often get messages from Bau and the kids.
 It is gold!

-Upon your arrival at the house, you will already feel you are emerged with the lifestyle of the Black H'mong family.
+Upon your arrival at the house, you will already feel you emerge with the lifestyle of the Black H’ mong family.
 They will offer you some of theirs sandals so you can rest your feet after a long day of trekking and will offer you a cup of hot tea prepared at the fire pit in the middle of the kitchen.

 Your guide will most likely speak English, and the rest of the family may or may not speak…your guide will help you to communicate and translate if you have any questions or want to play with the kids.